wasmCloud/wasmCloud/README.md

    \_/\_/ \__,_|___/_| |_| |_|\_____|_|\___/ \__,_|\__,_| |_____/|_| |_|\___|_|_|
 ```
 ## Why wash
 `wash` is a bundle of command line tools that, together, form a comprehensive CLI for [wasmCloud](https://wasmcloud.dev) development.
-Everything from generating signing keys to a fully interactive REPL environment is contained within the subcommands of `wash`.
+Everything from generating new wasmCloud projects, managing cryptographic signing keys, and interacting with OCI compliant registries is contained within the subcommands of `wash`.
 Our goal with `wash` is to encapsulate our tools into a single binary to make developing WebAssembly with wasmCloud painless and simple.

 ## Installing wash
 ### Cargo